-Beautiful sculptural pieces, made up of ceramic elements in natural tones of terracotta and stone.
-The round elements are decorated on one side with blue crackled glass - each slightly different, with a very slight hint of green - and a wheel or seed pod motif on the reverse.
-The two pieces are slightly different in the design details, as one would expect from the handcrafted process; for us, the weight and texture of the elements suggest these could be early pieces.
+Beautiful sculptural pieces of Studio Pottery, made up of ceramic elements in natural tones of terracotta and stone.
+The round elements are decorated on one side with crackled blue/green glass, and a seed pod motif on the other, and can be positioned to show either side.
+The two pieces are slightly different in the details, as one would expect from the handcrafting process.
+For us, the weight and texture of the elements suggest these could be early pieces.

 Dimensions (ceramic only):

 (i) H 107.5cm x W 25.5cm at base x D 26cm at base

 (ii) H 104.7cm x W 26cm at base x D 24.5cm at base

 Bernard Rooke was born in 1938, and studied ceramics at Goldsmiths College in London.
 In 1960 he set up a workshop in Forest Hill sharing with another pottery artist, Alan Wallwork.
 Rooke made progressive sculptural work and early pieces were hand-fashioned using coils and blocks.
 His work is found in private collections as well as museums and galleries around the world, including the Victoria and Albert Museum in London.